arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

   Name: motor_anomaly_detection.ino
-  Purpose: This sketch implements real-time motor anomaly detection using an ADXL335 accelerometer and an Edge Impulse machine learning model deployed on the Opta™ micro PLC for predictive maintenance.
+  Purpose: This sketch implements real-time motor anomaly detection using an ADXL335 accelerometer and an Edge Impulse machine learning model deployed on the Opta micro PLC for predictive maintenance.

   @version 1.0 01/06/25
   @author Arduino Product Experience Team